-I gather that although some 500 Radley residents responded to the Consultation, using a standard letter, these were counted as a single objection.
-If true, it makes a mockery of democracy.
+Furthermore, I understand that although some 500 Radley residents responded to the Consultation, using a standard letter, these were counted as a single objection.
+If true, this is outrageous, and makes me start doubting the integrity---quite apart from the competence---of those governing us.